piraeusdatastore/helm-charts/charts/snapshot-validation-webhook/README.md

 ## Usage

 Webhooks in Kubernetes are required to run on HTTPS.
-To that end, this charts needs to be configured with either
+To that end, this charts needs to be configured with:

+* A auto-generated certificate, valid for 10 years.
+If you want to renew the certificate, set `tls.renew` to `true` and run an upgrade.

 * A [cert-manager.io](https://cert-manager.io) issuer able to create a certificate for the webhook service.